-The answer is for most people Long-Term Care Insurance is very affordable.
+The answer is, for most people, Long-Term Care Insurance is very affordable.
 However, premiums for Long-Term Care Insurance vary over 100% between insurance companies for the same benefits.
-For many people, Long-Term Care Insurance is very affordable.
-Policies are custom designed so you can decide on the amount of benefits you wish to have in place.
+Because of many variables, Long-Term Care Insurance can be expensive, however many people can obtain affordable coverage.

-You generally buy Long-Term Care Insurance once because premiums are based on your age at the time of application along with your health, family history in addition to the total amount of benefits you wish to have in place.
+Since Long-Term Care Insurance premiums are priced based on your age when you purchase a policy, you generally buy a policy once.
+Other pricing factors, in addition to your age, like your health, family history, and the total amount of benefits you wish to have in place, determine the premium.
 You want to make the best decision the first time.

 First, be sure you are actually looking at a Long-Term Care Insurance policy.
-Long-Term Care Insurance is regulated by both the federal government and your state's insurance department.
-Policies must meet specific guidelines.
+Long-Term Care Insurance is regulated by both the federal government and your state's insurance department, and policies must meet specific guidelines.

 These guidelines offer consumer protections and tax advantages.
 An experienced Long-Term Care Insurance specialist can assist you in finding the appropriate plan.

-Most policies are considered "tax-qualified”.
-This means they must comply with Sections 7702B and 4980C of the Internal Revenue Code.
-This provides important consumer protections and uniformity between plans.
+Most policies are considered "tax-qualified," meaning they must comply with Sections 7702B and 4980C of the Internal Revenue Code.
+These regulations provide important consumer protections and uniformity between plans.
 These include:

 2. A "Chronically Ill Individual" means any individual who has been certified by a "licensed health care practitioner" as: